pokui/nsrc-gns3/README.md

 # NSRC Virtual Training Platform - GNS3 configurations

-Download the `project-cndo` directory as a zipfile and change the extension to `.gns3project`.
-This is a "portable project" which you should be able to import into another GNS3 server.
+Download `cndo.gns3project`.
+This is a GNS3 "portable project" which you should be able to import using `File > Import Portable Project`. import into another GNS3 server.

 # Images required